A speedy and uncomplicated method for installing decorative bollards

 Clear the hole

 Clear the hole of all debris and/or standing water using the vacuum.
+Use a brush to remove any remaining loose particles.

 Fill the hole with adhesive